High Resolution Seismic Waveform Generation using Denoising Diffusion: Results

 \subsubsection{Classification accuracy}

 Inspired by the common practice in image synthesis to evaluate the quality of generated images with a pre-trained classifier \cite{heusel2017gans}, we adopt a similar approach: we train a classifier to categorize seismic data into bins of magnitude and distance.
 We divide our dataset into five magnitude and five distance bins, resulting in 25 classes, with each class containing a similar number of samples (Appendix \ref{app:classifier_binning}).
 We then train a classifier to predict the magnitude-distance bin for each record.
 For the classifier, we use a convolutional neural network (CNN) architecture that, like the GWM, operates on spectrogram representations of the waveforms (Appendix \ref{app:architectures}).
-The classifier achieves a test accuracy of $57.67\%$, correctly predicting the magnitude-distance bin for this fraction of real waveforms.
-When applied to synthetic waveforms, the classifier's accuracy is $44.48\%$ (Table \ref{tab:combined_results}).
+The classifier achieves a test accuracy of $69.31\%$, correctly predicting the magnitude-distance bin for this fraction of real waveforms.
+When applied to synthetic waveforms, the classifier's accuracy is $67.74\%$ (Table~\ref{tab:combined_results}).
 Ideally, if synthetic waveforms were indistinguishable from real ones, the classifier would maintain the same accuracy for both.
-Although not perfect, the classifier's performance on synthetic waveforms strongly exceeds the $4\% = 1/25$ accuracy expected from random guessing, indicating that the synthetic waveforms encapsulate substantial information about first-order statistics, enabling the classifier to make informed predictions.
-Figure \ref{fig:FD}b illustrates the accuracy achieved on the generated dataset across different magnitude-distance bins.
+The 36 magnitude-distance classes are not perfectly balanced (Figure~\ref{fig:binning}b); a naive random guessing approach would yield $1/36$ accuracy, while always predicting the largest magnitude-distance bin would achieve approximately $20.00\%$ accuracy (largest class in the training data ($38946/193983$)).
+Although not perfect, the classifier's performance on synthetic waveforms ($67.74\%$) strongly exceeds both these baseline accuracies, indicating that the synthetic waveforms encapsulate substantial information about first-order statistics, enabling the classifier to make informed predictions.
+Figure~\ref{fig:FD}b illustrates the accuracy achieved on the generated dataset across different magnitude-distance bins.
 Notably, some of the most difficult parameter ranges have high classification accuracy.